im2nguyen/rover/README.md

 Everything is dockerized and handled by [buildx bake](docker-bake.hcl) for an agnostic usage of this repo:

-There are two varient of image
+There are two image variants:

 1. Simple: typically fat image